 - I’m so lazy that if I were about to be hanged and the noose were already around my neck and someone handed me a sharp knife to cut the rope, I’d rather let myself be hanged than lift my hand to cut the rope.

-This may remind me of the Yo Mama category of boasting, in which (mostly) young men compete to come up with the most ridiculous insults about someone else’s mother.
-These, too, are oral.
-Picture books are meant to be read aloud, so it’s no surprise to find they borrow from the oral tradition.
+This reminds of the Yo Mama category of boasting, in which (mostly) young men compete to come up with the most ridiculous insults about someone else’s mother.
+These, too, are an oral tradition.
+Picture books, meant to be read aloud, borrow heavily from the oral tradition.

 Floyd is not sensible.